-Our work is also closely related to adversarial neural cryptography [84] and learning censored representations [85], in which adversarial learning is used to learn how to protect communications by encryption or hide/remove sensitive information.
+Our work is also closely related to adversarial neural cryptography [1], learning censored representations [26], and privacy preserving image sharing [64], in which adversarial learning is used to learn how to protect communications by encryption or hide/remove sensitive information.
 Similar to these problems, our model includes a minimax formulation and uses adversarial neural networks to learn privatization schemes.
-However, in [85], the authors use non-generative auto-encoders to remove sensitive information, which do not have an obvious generative interpretation.
-Instead, we use a GANs-like approach to learn privatization schemes that prevent an adversary from inferring the private features.
-Furthermore, we go beyond these works by studying a game-theoretic setting with constrained optimization and comparing the performance of the privatization schemes learned in an adversarial fashion with the game-theoretically optimal ones.
+However, in [26, 64], the authors use non-generative autoencoders to remove sensitive information, which do not have an obvious generative interpretation.
+Instead, we use a GANs-like approach to learn privatization schemes that prevent an adversary from inferring the private data.
+Moreover, these papers consider a Lagrangian formulation for the utility-privacy tradeoff that the obfuscator computes.
+We go beyond these works by studying a game-theoretic setting with constrained optimization, which provides a specific privacy guarantee for a fixed distortion.
+We also compare the performance of the privatization schemes learned in an adversarial fashion with the game-theoretically optimal ones.